octatoan/octatoan.github.io/_posts/2015-04-14-simulating-a-spring-in-python.md

 layout: post
 title: Simulating a simple harmonic oscillator in Python
 ---
 [So](https://www.tbray.org/ongoing/When/201x/2015/04/11/So-What), I've been going through Caltech's [beautifully-designed online version of the Feynman Lectures](http://www.feynmanlectures.caltech.edu) (to "get myself some physics", it being a subject I used to love -- that is, until having to remember, *off the top of my head*, which class of lever has an MA always > 1 kinda put me off physics and pushed me toward combi) and, as you probably know, they're brilliant.
-I got done with the first few chapters (they're enjoyably short, so you tend to think "Wow, that's a lot I got done" quite frequently!) and got to [chapter nine, section six](www.feynmanlectures.caltech.edu/I_09.html), (do a Ctrl-F "solu" or scroll down, I can't figure out how to do the # thing for some reason), where I decided to do a little Python simulation after a long time.
+I got done with the first few chapters (they're enjoyably short, so you tend to think "Wow, that's a lot I got done" quite frequently!) and got to [chapter nine, section six](www.feynmanlectures.caltech.edu/I_09.html) (do a Ctrl-F "solu" or scroll down, I can't figure out how to do the # thing for some reason), where I decided to do a little Python simulation after a long time.

 The section concerns numerically tracing the path of a simple harmonic oscillator -- in this case, a squeezed (or stretched) spring -- using Hooke's law.
 It's fairly simple if you've done this kind of thing before, and the code is somewhat self-explanatory (it never is).
 One thing to note is that Feynman assumes that $$k/m = 1$$, which I haven't done.

 It's a run-of-the-mill "enter your parameters, gape at this beautiful graph, do you want to do this again?" thing.
-I would've loved to do a whole animation of a spring with a little weight and everything, but my matplotlib-fu really isn't up to par at the moment, so . . . here's the code.
+I would've loved to do a whole animation of a spring with a little weight and everything, but my matplotlib-fu really isn't up to par at the moment, so . . . here's the code for a glorified $$\cos$$ plotter.

 {% highlight python %}
 #!/usr/bin/python3